-12. The 16 to 19 student detail report shows all students who are recorded in the census with basic post 16 eligibility, regardless of whether they qualify as a start (and therefore for 16 to 19 funding) or not.
-This is different to the 16 to 19 funded student summary report, which only shows students who are valid starts.

-13. However, the report does use the same other criteria as the 16 to 19 funded student summary report.
-It only shows students who meet the following criteria.
+- 12. The 16 to 19 student detail report shows all students who are recorded in the census with basic post 16 eligibility, regardless of whether they qualify as a start (and therefore for 16 to 19 funding) or not.
+This is different to the 16 to 19 funded student summary report, which only shows students who are valid starts. - 13.
+However, the report does use the same other criteria as the 16 to 19 funded student summary report.
+It only shows students who meet the following criteria. - 13.1.

-- 13.1.
 Students whose enrolment status is current (C) or main (M). - 13.2.
 Students who are recorded in national curriculum years 12, 13, or 14 in the relevant academic year. - 13.3.
-Students who have learning aims in the relevant academic year.

-14. Information for each student is shown, and they are grouped according to their funding line type.

-15. The report shows the following fields.

-- 15.1.
-Unique pupil number (UPN).

-- 15.2.
-Surname.

-- 15.3.
-Forename.

-- 15.4.
-Date of birth.

-- 15.5.
-Planned learning hours.

-- 15.6.
-Planned employability, enrichment and pastoral hours.

-- 15.7.
-Total planned hours: planned learning hours plus planned employability, enrichment and pastoral hours.

-- 15.8.
-Funding band: determined by the total planned hours.
+Students who have learning aims in the relevant academic year. - 14.
+Information for each student is shown, and they are grouped according to their funding line type. - 15.
+The report shows the following fields. - 15.1.
+Unique pupil number (UPN). - 15.2.
+Surname. - 15.3.
+Forename. - 15.4.
+Date of birth. - 15.5.
+Planned learning hours. - 15.6.
+Planned employability, enrichment and pastoral hours. - 15.7.
+Total planned hours: planned learning hours plus planned employability, enrichment and pastoral hours. - 15.8.
+Funding band: determined by the total planned hours. - 15.9.

-- 15.9.
 Qualifies for funding: students who qualify for funding are shown with the status of '1'.
 Students who do not qualify are shown with the status of '0'.
-To qualify for funding, students have to stay on their programmes for a

-certain amount of time before they qualify for funding.
+To qualify for funding, students have to stay on their programmes for a certain amount of time before they qualify for funding.
 This is known as being counted as a 'start'.10

-16. For this year's report, we have added some fields to give you more information about students' indicative funding.
+- 16. For this year's report, we have added some fields to give you more information about students' indicative funding. - 16.1.

-- 16.1.
 National curriculum year.
-We only include students in the reports when they are in years 12, 13, and 14.
-As the autumn census records a single national curriculum year we have to derive the prior year value of this field for students on roll in both academic years. - 16.2.
+We only include students in the reports when they are in years 12, 13, and 14. - 16.2.
 Disadvantage block 1.
 This funding accounts for the additional costs of engaging, recruiting, and retaining young people from economically disadvantaged backgrounds.
 We give extra funding to students who live in the 27% most deprived areas of the country, as indicated by their home postcode.
 The funding uplift depends on the level of deprivation.
 This field shows you the disadvantage uplift each student generates based on their home postcode. - 16.3.
 Instances of disadvantage block 2.
 This funding accounts for the additional costs incurred for teaching and supporting students who have low prior attainment.
 We use achievement of maths and English GCSEs as a proxy for low attainment.
-Each instance of a student not having achieved a maths or English GCSE at grade C or above is counted.
+Each instance of a student not having achieved a maths or English GCSE at grade C or above at the end of year 11 is counted.
 This means that a student who does not have either GCSE will be counted twice for the block 2 uplift.
 This information is derived from the values you have returned in the English and maths prior attainment year group fields. - 16.4.
 Programme type.
 There are two types of programme: academic and vocational.
 A programme with a core aim is vocational; a programme with no core aim is academic.
 If you believe a student has an incorrect programme type in this field you should review the recording of your core aims and learning aim status. - 16.5.
 Programme cost weighting.
 We use programme weightings to recognise that some programmes are more costly to deliver than others.
 Vocational programmes may have additional funding, depending on the subject of their core aim (as indicated by the sector subject area11).
 Academic programmes are all weighted at 1, and receive no additional funding.
-This field shows you the programme cost weighting uplift attracted by your students undertaking vocational study programmes.
+This field shows